revk/NOTSCO/ProposedChanges.md

 I have outlined a number of proposed changes for consideration.

+MRs welcome, let's colaborate on this before sending to TOTSCO shall we?

 ## API

 The API specification should ensure all examples match the specification and align with the separate examples documentation.
 At present they do not, notably: